iraznatovskyi/thingsboard.github.io/docs/iot-gateway/config/opc-ua.md

 <b>username</b><br> <small>(recommended as basic level of security)</small>%,%username%,%templates/iot-gateway/opcua-identity-username-config.md%br%
 <b>cert.PEM</b><br> <small>(recommended as better level of security)</small>%,%certpem%,%templates/iot-gateway/opcua-identity-certpem-config.md%br%{% endcapture %}

-{% include content-toggle.html content-toggle-id="opcuaIdentityConfig" toggle-spec=identityopcuatogglespec %}
+{% include content-toggle.liquid content-toggle-id="opcuaIdentityConfig" toggle-spec=identityopcuatogglespec %}

 ## Section "mapping"
 This configuration section contains array of nodes that the gateway will subscribe to after connecting to the OPC-UA server and settings about processing data from these nodes.